Timiș: Characteristics

 Within the scopes of the Interreg IPA program, conducted jointly by Romania and Serbia, the area around the river has been arranged in the 2017-2019 period.
 Starting from Timiș' origin in Romania, up to its mouth in Serbia, the bird watch towers, benches, gazebos, small bridges, billboards, signposts and waste containers have been placed.
 The bicycle paths along the river have been built and locations for recreational fishing have been set.
 At Pančevo, near the confluence, there are catamarans, canoes and bicycles for renting.

 The right bank, on river's course through Pančevo close to its mouth, was arranged as a promenade in the 1980s.
 A plan of massive reconstruction of the quay and urbanization of the area was announced for years and confirmed in June 2020.
-Section between the bridge and old shipyard facilities will be completely reconstructed with addition of renovation of "city pontoon" (floating platform for various public activities), sports and recreation fields, skate park, ski slopes, bicycle paths, etc. The project is titles "Pančevo Promenade".
+Section between the bridge and old shipyard facilities will be completely reconstructed with addition of renovation of "city pontoon" (floating platform for various public activities), sports and recreation fields, skate park, ski slopes, bicycle paths, etc. The project is called "Pančevo Promenade".
 It also includes the footbridge across the Timiș which will connect the city with the City Forest which stretches along the opposite, un-urbanized bank.
 The forest degraded in time and will be rejuvenated as part of the same project.
 The anti-flood embankments will be re-fortified, too.
 The deadline is 2023.

 Arranged beach on the Timiș, with paid tickets and some 200 visitors daily, was recorded in Pančevo in 1891.
 Later, two beaches developed in Donji Grad neighborhood, left of the bridge across the river: Waltman's and municipal (also called students or military beach).
 The former was paid and had pontoons, while the latter, with two marked basins, was open for everyone.
 Sports club "Banat" held revues and competitions on the municipal beach in the 1920s, which survived until the 1970s.
 Upstream, there was another beach in Gornji Grad neighborhood called "At three carrots", while the wild beach "Bećar Lido" developed on the very mouth into the Danube.

 By the 2020s, several beaches developed along the river's banks, outside if Pančevo.
 At Idvor, 250 poplars were planted, to restore the natural vegetation balance along the river.
 A small bridge was placed, and the crushed stone was poured before the beach, to purify and clear the water.
 In Glogonj, there is Skela beach.
 In Jabuka, there are two beaches.
 One, also called Skela, was arranged as part of the joint Serbian-Romanian project "Eco-Timiș - new touristic product".
 The other one is Pesak.
 All got new access roads, some of them have barges-restaurants, some sports fields, etc.